MikeLanier/JMaze/README.md

 In this repository, I'm studing algorithms for making mazes.
 The algorithms used are defined at https://en.wikipedia.org/wiki/Maze_generation_algorithm .
-The app to demo these algorithms are written in Java.
+The app to demo these algorithms is written in Java.
 I eventually plan to port this code to JavaScript using AngularJS and/or Vue.
 I'll create different repositories for these versions.